-PAS-3043 PAS-4023 Christian Preaching II Church Administration and Finance 3 24 hours For ordination CEM-2003 CEM-2113 n as deacon (of Christian Education): Intro. to Christian Educational Ministries Foundations for Christian Educational Ministries 3 24 Hours Two of the fol CEM-3113 CEM-3123 CEM-3133 lowing three courses required: Children's Ministries Youth Ministries Adult Ministries 6 CEM-4113 CEM-4133 OTR-2013 PAS-2023 PAS-4023 Multiple Staff and Team Ministries Leadership of Christian Educational Ministries Global Evangelism History & Polity of the Church of the Nazarene Church Administration and Finance uirements (Advantage Structure) 3 3 3 3 27 hours 00 have Program Entran ce Requirements 60 hours GEN-1001 Program i Introduction to Online Learning requirement-does not apply to the major.
-0-1 First Year-Core Bible and The Courses eology 20 hours; Foundational 8 hours.
-BLE-3604 BIB-3604 BIB-3614 BIB-3624 BIB-3634 THE-3614 THE-3624 Adult & Professional Development Survey of the Old Testament/Pentateuch Survey of the New Testament/Gospels Bible and Life Application Biblical Leadership Principles Survey of Christian Theology Holiness and the Life of the Believer 4 4 4 4 4 4 28 hours Second Year-Co ourses Specific to the CCM Major Courses Spec PSY-4602 PSY-4614 THE-4604 PSY-4624 PSY-4634 PSY-4644 BLE-4654 cific to the Major to be Taken in the Order Listed.
-Orientation to Counseling for Christian Ministries Developmental Issues in Counseling Counseling and Christian Thought Individual Counseling Theories Marriage and Family Counseling Theories Abnormal Psychology for Counseling Group and Organizational Behavior 5 2 4 4 4 4 4 DLL-4004 Oroup and Organizational Denavior +
+PAS-3043 PAS-4023 Christian Preaching II Church Administration and Finance 3 3 24 hours Counseling f PAS-4092 or Christian Ministries majors add: Senior Ministry Integration-Pastoral Ministries 2 26 hours For ordinatio on an dancon (of Christian Education); CEM-2003 on as deacon (of Christian Education): Intro. to Christian Educational Ministries 3 CEM-2003 Foundations for Christian Educational Ministries 02101-2110 0 Two of the fo CEM-3113 CEM-3123 CEM-3133 ollowing three courses required: Children's Ministries Youth Ministries Adult Ministries 6 CEM-4113 Multiple Staff and Team Ministries 3 CEM-4113 CEM-4133 Leadership of Christian Educational Ministries 3 OTR-2013 Global Evangelism 3 PAS-2023 History & Polity of the Church of the Nazarene 3 PAS-4023 Church Administration and Finance 3 27 hours Program Rec uirements (Advantage Structure) Program Entra nce Requirements 60 hours GEN-1001 Program Introduction to Online Learning requirement-does not apply to the major.
+0-1 First Year-Core Courses eology 20 hours; Foundational 8 hours.
+BLE-3604 Adult & Professional Development 4 BIB-3604 Survey of the Old Testament/Pentateuch 4 BIB-3614 Survey of the New Testament/Gospels 4 BIB-3624 Bible and Life Application 4 BIB-3634 Biblical Leadership Principles 4 THE-3614 Survey of Christian Theology 4 THE-3624 Holiness and the Life of the Believer 4 28 hours Second Year-C ourses Specific to the CCM Major Courses So acific to the Major to be Takon in the Order Listed PSY-4602 ecific to the Major to be Taken in the Order Listed.
+Orientation to Counseling for Christian Ministries \$ 2 PSY-4614 Developmental Issues in Counseling , 2 4